loczek/tl/docs/telemetry.md

 - Metrics are collected with otlp and exported with the [otlp prometheus exporter](https://pkg.go.dev/go.opentelemetry.io/otel/exporters/prometheus) and served with the [prometheus client library](https://pkg.go.dev/go.opentelemetry.io/otel/exporters/prometheus) for prometheus to be pulled
 - Logs are collected with otlp and exported with [otlp http exporter](go.opentelemetry.io/otel/exporters/otlp/otlplog/otlploghttp) and pushed to loki
-- Traces are not collected
+- Traces are collected with otlp and exported with [otlp http exporter](http://go.opentelemetry.io/otel/exporters/otlp/otlptrace/otlptracehttp) and pushed to tempo

 ## Transport Method